Swarchal/interact/README.md

 - [x] Merge separate channels
 - [x] Normalise intensity histograms
-- [ ] Create functions to make graphs on the fly from a pandas.DataFrame
+- [x] Create functions to make graphs on the fly from a pandas.DataFrame
+- [ ] Pass RGB columns as list
+- [ ] Ability to plot 2 channels